History of A'ja Wilson in Timeline

 In October 2018, A'ja Wilson signed an endorsement deal with Mountain Dew, becoming the first female basketball player to sign with the brand.

-2018: SEC Player of the Year and WNBA Draft
+2018: SEC Player of the Year Award

-In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, became South Carolina's all-time leading scorer, was a consensus first-team All-American, swept all National Player of the Year awards, and was drafted first overall by the Aces in the 2018 WNBA draft.
+In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, led South Carolina to a record fourth straight SEC Tournament Championship, became the all-time leading scorer in South Carolina women's basketball history, and was a consensus first-team All-American for the third consecutive season.
+Wilson swept all National Player of the Year awards (Wade, AP, Honda, USBWA, Wooden, and Naismith) as the best player in women's college basketball.

-June 29, 2019: New Career-High 39 Points
+June 29, 2019: New Career High 39 Points

-On June 29, 2019, A'ja Wilson scored a new career-high of 39 points in a 102–97 overtime victory against the Indiana Fever.
+On June 29, 2019, A'ja Wilson scored a new career-high 39 points in a 102–97 overtime victory against the Indiana Fever.

-2019: Establishment of the A'ja Wilson Foundation
+2019: A'ja Wilson Foundation Established

 In 2019, A'ja Wilson established the A'ja Wilson Foundation, which advocates for preventing bullying and education around dyslexia.
 She is also a member of the WNBA Social Justice Council.

-March 2020: Postponement of the 2020 Summer Olympics
+March 2020: 2020 Summer Olympics Postponed

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.

-December 2020: Named to Forbes 30 Under 30
+December 2020: Forbes 30 Under 30

-2020: "Crossover Salon" Creation with Mountain Dew
+2020: "Crossover Salon" Creation

 During the 2020 Wubble season, A'ja Wilson continued her partnership with Mountain Dew and helped create the "Crossover Salon" to provide haircuts for players and coaches in the WNBA isolation zone.

-2020: Hosted Podcast Tea with A & Phee
+2020: Podcast: Tea with A & Phee

-April 2021: Started Burnt Wax Candle Company
+April 2021: Burnt Wax Candle Company Started

 In April 2021, A'ja Wilson started Burnt Wax Candle Company, a luxury candle line.